 When you want to know more about your property and what makes it unique, an on-site habitat assessment by one of Plateau’s wildlife biologists can be invaluable.
 We’ll walk your land with you, educating you about its characteristics and the most appropriate ways of improving habitats for your target species.
 You’ll end up with an increased appreciation for your land, as well as the knowledge to help you become a more successful land and wildlife manager.

-Receiving or maintaining the tax advantages of Agricultural or Wildlife Management Valuation, commonly called ag or wildlife exemptions, is easier with the experts of Plateau on your side.
-Our biologists are also registered tax consultants, uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.
+Plateau wildlife biologists are also registered property tax consultants uniquely qualified to help you through the process of obtaining the valuations you seek and deal with any issues that may arise.

 Allows you to further protect and manage your property’s natural habitat, through liberalized deer harvest opportunities and extended seasons.

 Imported Red Fire Ants, an invasive species from South America, first arrived in the U.S. in the 1930s and have been wreaking havoc ever since.
-In addition to being a nuisance to humans, these pesky critters also compete for the same food sources as desirable species such as deer, quail, and other ground nesting birds.
-Plateau’s IRFA Treatment and Control uses GPS technology and aerial imagery to accurately pinpoint their locations and eliminates them with an effective, compliance-ready dual action insecticide treatment.
+In addition to being a nuisance to humans, these pesky critters compete with birds for food sources and prey on young wildlife.
+Plateau’s Imported Red Fire Ant Treatment and Control uses GPS technology and aerial imagery to accurately locate treatment areas and eliminate fire ants with an effective, compliance-ready dual action insecticide treatment.

 Brush management is one of the most important activities for restoring and enhancing rural land.
 But it’s easy to make costly mistakes by using ineffective treatments and activities that can damage sensitive or unique habitats.
 Plateau Brush Management Plans are designed to offer you the best solutions and information to help you make decisions that can save you time, money, and hassle.